NOAA-OCM/SWMPrExtension/README.md

 <h3>Analyze</h3>
 <h4>Core Analyses</h4>
+The core analyses available within the SWMPrExtension R package and used to create the reserve level annual report fall into four general categories: boxplots and barplots, range plots, threshold plots, and trend plots.
+There is also an additional category called “mapping” which contains functions that generate many of maps associated with the reserve-level reports.
+The analyses, methods, and maps in this section were selected by and approved by a technical advisory committee composed of NERR research coordinators, SWMP technicians and CDMO staff.

 <table>
 <tr><td><code>annual_range.swmpr</code></td><td>For a user-specified year, calculate averages, average ranges, and min/max observed ranges the on a monthly or seasonal basis.</td></tr>
 <tr><td><code>historical_daily_range.swmpr</code></td><td>Compare a user-specified year against historical data on a daily basis.</td></tr>